Updated August 20, 2021

 - 7. What do I do if my device failed?

 A long-term or delayed complication is an issue arising from your hernia mesh procedure that does not present itself immediately after or soon after the surgery.
 Negative symptoms can arise months or even years after your surgery.
 Some of these injuries may last for years once they start.

 The types of symptoms and complications which can happen after your operation vary greatly.
 If you have suffered due to surgery for an inguinal hernia, groin hernia, or other hernia, even months or years after, you could be entitled to compensation.

-Chronic pain is defined as the presence of pain, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
+Chronic pain is defined as the presence of pain, irritation, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
 While pain at the surgical site immediately and soon after a hernia mesh surgery may be normal, pain — whether severe or not — that lasts for a long time is not.

 Chronic pain can limit your ability to live your life, work, urinate, defecate, and have intercourse.
 And chronic pain is often caused by a manufacturer’s defective device or a doctor’s negligence.
 1

 Mesh migration happens over time, resulting in pain, bleeding, inflammation, blockage, nerve damage, and/or a fistula.
 A fistula is an opening in your digestive tract which allows fluids to leak through the lining of your stomach and intestines.
 Severe infection can result, requiring hospitalization, abdominal surgery for mesh repair, severe pain, and sometimes mesh removal and surrounding tissue.
 2

 A mesh that has migrated can be difficult to repair and may be the result of the improper placement of the device by the abdominal wall.

 Bacterial infection can range from minor, to severe.
 While it is not necessarily uncommon to have a small infection immediately following surgery, a severe infection may be the result of defective hernia mesh or a doctor’s mistakes.